Conflux-Chain/conflux-documentation/docs/core/tutorial/using-ledger-on-conflux-core-space.md

 ## Next Steps

-You can learn more about Conflux at [confluxnetwork.org](https://confluxnetwork.org) or at the [Conflux Developer Portal](http://developer.confluxnetwork.org).
+You can learn more about Conflux at [confluxnetwork.org](https://confluxnetwork.org).
 You can check transaction and account details on [Conflux Scan](https://confluxscan.io).

-If you encounter any issues, find us on [Discord](https://discord.com/invite/aCZkf2C) or [Telegram](https://t.me/Conflux_English), we are happy to help. s
+If you encounter any issues, find us on [Discord](https://discord.com/invite/aCZkf2C) or [Telegram](https://t.me/Conflux_English), we are happy to help.